meesunology/RoundLogExtension/README.md

 # Round Log Extension
+by Meesun Park

+## Description
-A Google Chrome Browser extension that reminds consultants to insert a round log every 15 minutes.
+Reminds consultants to input a roundlog every 15 minutes.

+## Current progress:
+* Creating the HTML UI.

+## To try:
+Still in progress.